What happens at the test

 You’ll get a ‘unique reference number’.
 You’ll need this number to complete your citizenship or settlement application.
 The Home Office will use it to check that you’ve passed.

 If you took your test before 17 December 2019, you’ll have a letter with a ‘test reference ID’ instead of a unique reference number.

 If you have lost your letter, send a letter explaining that you have lost it with your citizenship or settlement application.

 If you fail the test

-You must wait 7 days before taking the test again, but you can take the test as many times as you need to.
+You can take the test as many times as you need.
+You should wait 7 days before taking the test again so you can prepare to retake it.
 You need to book and pay again each time.